-The ting Parties shall collect information on the sighting of vessels which the rice of the contracting Party and which fish in the NAFO Regulatory Area.
-Such informations of the sightfunction mucdately, through the NAFO Secretariat, to all Contracting Parties solution on the NAFO Secretariat, to all Contracting Parties.
+Contracting Parties shall collect information on the sighting of vessels which fly the flag of a Non-Contracting Party and which fish in the NAFO Regulatory Area.
+Such information shall be transmitted immediately, through the NAFO Secretariat, to all Contracting Parties as well as the relevant non-Contracting Party.